hmate9/deadunlock/README.md

 defined in [`signature_patterns.py`](signature_patterns.py) and consumed by `offset_finder.py` when scanning the running process.

+All offsets derived from these patterns are stored in [`deadlock/mem_offsets.py`](deadlock/mem_offsets.py).
+This module is imported throughout the project to avoid sprinkling magic numbers across the codebase.

 If Valve updates Deadlock and the underlying code changes, these patterns may no longer match.
 Outdated signatures will result in missing or incorrect offsets, causing other tools in this repository to malfunction.
 When that happens, the signatures need to be updated by scanning the